-This article shows you the steps to set up Windows 8/8.1 on a new virtual machine using Microsoft Hyper-V virtualization software.
+This article shows how to install Windows 8/8.1 on a new virtual machine using Microsoft Hyper-V virtualization software.

-Windows 8.1 is Microsoft’s Pro edition released for use on personal computers, including home and business desktops, laptops, and tablets, developed for 32-bit and 64-bit computers.
+Windows 8.1 is Microsoft’s Pro edition released for personal computers, including home and business desktops, laptops, and tablets, developed for 32-bit and 64-bit computers.

-One of the biggest innovations is that in addition to the user interface, mouse, and keyboard, it offers a better user experience with touch screens.
+One of the most significant innovations is that, in addition to the user interface, mouse, and keyboard, it offers a better user experience with touch screens.

-One of the big changes in Windows 8 is the removal of the start menu to be more compatible with touch screens.
-This situation was not welcomed by users, and Microsoft released Windows 8.1, which included the built-in start menu, upon great response.
+One of the significant changes in Windows 8 is removing the start menu to be more compatible with touch screens.
+Upon great response, users did not welcome this situation, and Microsoft released Windows 8.1, which included the built-in start menu.

 You can watch this video or follow the steps below to install 8.x versions of Windows on a new virtual machine with this virtualization software of Microsoft on your physical computer.

 Step 3: Select External in Virtual Switch Manager and click the Create Virtual Switch button.
-After the external adapter is created, select External Network in its settings, Ethernet or Wi-Fi adapter of your host computer, and click OK to close the window.
+After creating the external adapter, select External Network in its settings, Ethernet or Wi-Fi adapter of your host computer, and click OK to close the window.

-Step 4: Now, click Actions / New / Virtual Machine to create a virtual machine.
+Step 4: Click Actions / New / Virtual Machine to create a virtual machine.

 Step 5: When the Before You Begin window opens, click Next to create a manual virtual machine.

-Step 6: In the Specify Name and Location window, type the name of the Windows operating system you will install in the Name field and if you want to back up the VM in an external location, click the Browse button and specify the location on your external storage device.
+Step 6: In the Specify Name and Location window, type the name of the Windows operating system you will install in the Name field.
+If you want to back up the VM in an external location, click the Browse button and specify the location on your external storage device.

-Step 8: You will need to assign the RAM size to the guest system in the Assign Memory window.
+Step 8: You must assign the RAM size to the guest system in the Assign Memory window.
 If you are going to run multiple VMs simultaneously in Hyper-V, you can enable the Dynamic Memory feature to allocate host resources more efficiently in the VMs.
-However, if you are going to use only one virtual PC, uncheck Dynamic Memory and assign 4096 MB (4 GB) size to the VM.
+However, uncheck Dynamic Memory and assign 4096 MB (4 GB) size to the VM if you use only one virtual PC.

 Step 9: In the Configure Networking window, select the External Switch you created with Virtual Switch Manager and click Next.